Skip to content Skip to cookie consent

 Like the gender pay gap, the ethnicity pay gap highlights pay inequalities between staff of different ethnicities, resulting from differences in representation in a given pay band, or in different types of roles.

 We acknowledge that we have more work to do to improve representation of staff from minority ethnic groups at all levels in Tearfund.
-We will be working to understand the causes of our ethnicity pay gap in more detail and we are committed to reducing the gap - the steps we are taking are outlined in our report.
+We will be working to understand the causes of our ethnicity pay gap in more detail and we are committed to reducing the gap.
+The steps we are taking are outlined in our report.

 Get our email updates